Pages

 Valentine's Day Special: Vanilla-Coffee-Chocolate Layer Cake with Cream Cheese Frosting

-This post is dedicated to those who I love dearly - my hubby, my family, my friends and my beloved pet dog Polo (who passed away a few days ago).
-I have been blessed to have all of you in my life.
+This post is dedicated to some of the most special souls in my life - my husband, my family, my friends (you know who you are) and my beloved pet dog Polo, who sadly passed away a few days ago.
+I feel incredibly grateful for the love and joy each of you has brought into my life 💖

-Recently I was super-inspired by an spectacular looking cake I saw in a blog that I follow regularly.
+Recently, I was madly inspired by an spectacular looking cake I saw in a blog that I follow regularly.
 When I say inspired, I mean the kind of inspiration that burrows deep into your brain and doesn't let you rest until you make something of it.
 The cake was a 7-layered rainbow cake from the blog Look Whose Cooking Too.
-I have always wanted to make a layered cake (coz they look so fancy-schmancy and all) but have been too chicken to give it a go.
+I have always wanted to make a layered cake (because of how fancy they look and all) but have been too chicken to give it a go.
 Truth be told, for all the baking that I do, I have never even frosted a cake before!
-Looking back, I always seem to set my baking targets low and uncomplicated 😛 When I informed my husband of my designs to make a layered cake, he mused aloud (with a glint in his eye) as to what it would be like if each layer tasted different from the other.
-I gave it some thought and knew immediately that I was not going to make a 7-layered cake with each layer of different flavor (I don't have that much of patience and nor do I even know of 7 completely different flavors that complement each other).
+Looking back, I always seem to set my baking targets low and uncomplicated 😛

-The cake recipe that I was to follow indicated the batter would yield either 7 six-inch cakes or 3 eight-inch cakes.
-So I thought this Valentine's day, why not start simple by attempting 3 layers first.
-One of my hubby's favorite flavor is chocolate and mine is coffee so it didn't take much intellect to figure out my 3 layers - vanilla, coffee and chocolate.
-Coffee and chocolate marry well together and well, vanilla goes with everything right?
+The original cake recipe said that the batter would be enough for seven six-inch cakes or three eight-inch cakes.
+So I thought this Valentine's day, why not play it safe by attempting three layers first.
+One of my hubby's favorite flavor is chocolate and mine is coffee so it didn't take much brain power to figure out my three layers - vanilla, coffee and chocolate.
+Coffee and chocolate are a match made in heaven and well, vanilla is everyone's best friend right?
 Not to mention, the trio create a natural color gradient so I figured it could work.
-Thus, with great trepidation I decided to bake my very first layered cake.
-I adapted the recipe of the 7-layered cake to make 3 layers and flavored the cakes as I saw fit.

-It was the last day of the Chinese New Year hols, just two days away from Valentine's day and I happened to be at home with no plans just savoring the nice long break from work.
+It was the last day of the Chinese New Year holidays, just two days away from Valentine's day and I happened to be at home with no plans just savoring the nice long break from work.
 I started with my cake preparations in the morning at a sloth-like pace, taking leisurely breaks in between for brunch, attending to my household chores and yapping on the phone with mum.
 I finished frosting the cake by late afternoon so my crawling pace made the whole process relatively stress-free.
-In fact, I think I even managed to have fun.
-The husband remarked a few times that he wanted to frost the cake but after all that hard work, I wasn't going to let him run away with the all important end credits.
-After managing to shoo him away, I frosted a cake for the first time in my life.
-I don't have a turntable or a cake stand and I discovered that my spatula (not an offset spatula) was less than ideal for frosting so the finish of the cake was shoddy I guess but in the end, everything was worth it when I cut into the cake and saw my 3 beautiful layers intact.
-The cake tasted great and I was delighted with the final outcome.
+In fact, I may have even managed to have fun!

-So without much further ado....here is the recipe.
-I have indicated the recipe level as easy because I think if a novice like me could pull it off sans the proper tools then pretty much anyone could.
+So without much further ado, presenting the recipe for my Vanilla-Coffee-Chocolate Layer Cake with Cream Cheese Frosting.
+I have indicated the recipe level as easy because I think if a novice like me could pull it off (sans the proper tools) then pretty much anyone could!

 Sunday, February 3, 2013